 Gretchen Koehler grew up in Westfield, Massachusetts surrounded by the rich traditions of Old Time Fiddle and New England Contra Dance music.
 She is known throughout the Eastern US and Canada for her contest fiddling, winning championships in seven states and three Canadian provinces.
-When she was 10 years old she was featured in Time Magazine, In Vermont: A Fiddlers' Contest where the author remarked that "little Gretchen Koehler gives a driving, foot stomping performance of Paddy on the Handcar" for the audience of 25,000 that was "astonishingly good."
-Transcriptions of her playing are in several Mel Bay American Fiddle books.
-She has been heard on NPR's "Thistle and Shamrock," as well as CBC Radio -- as winner of the prestigious Twin Fiddle Class of the Shelburne, Ontario contest with her sister -- and her playing is documented on dozens of archival recordings of New England fiddle contests.
+At age ten, Time Magazine wrote "little Gretchen Koehler gave a driving, foot stomping performance" for the audience of 25,000 that was "astonishingly good."
+Her fiddling has been heard nationally on NPR's "Thistle and Shamrock," as well as north of the border many times on CBC Radio, as multiple winner of the prestigious Twin Fiddle Class of the Shelburne, Ontario contest.
+Her playing is documented on dozens of archival recordings of New England fiddle contests as well as transcribed in Mel Bay American Fiddle books.
+Fiddler Magazine has described her playing as, "soaring ...driving ...virtuosic ...masterful."
 In 2012, she was inducted into the New York State Fiddlers' Hall of Fame and in 2014 was honored with a Heritage Award from Traditional Arts in Upstate New York.

 Gretchen studied classical violin at McGill University, Montreal, Quebec, has been a violinist in The Orchestra of Northern New York (featured soloist 2009, 2013, 2016) and has taught hundreds of students to play the fiddle through her public school teaching, fiddle clinics in the US, Canada and Mexico and private instruction in her studio in Potsdam, NY.